Which of the following is a characteristic of cancer cells? | Channels for Pearson+

 1

-Understand the basic characteristics of cancer cells.
-Cancer cells are known for their ability to divide uncontrollably, which is a key feature distinguishing them from normal cells.
+Understand the nature of cancer cells: Cancer cells are characterized by their ability to divide uncontrollably, which is a key feature distinguishing them from normal cells.

-Consider the concept of cell division.
-In normal cells, cell division is tightly regulated by various mechanisms to ensure proper growth and function.
-Cancer cells bypass these regulatory mechanisms, leading to uncontrolled division.
+Consider the role of mutations: Cancer cells often have an increased rate of mutation, which contributes to their uncontrolled growth and ability to evade normal regulatory mechanisms.

-Examine the term 'apoptosis'.
-Apoptosis is the process of programmed cell death that occurs in normal cells to maintain healthy tissue function.
-Cancer cells often evade apoptosis, allowing them to survive longer than they should.
+Evaluate nutrient requirements: Cancer cells typically require more nutrients than normal cells to sustain their rapid growth and division.

 Related Videos